peterver/aurelia-i18n-value-converters/ARTICLE.md

 i18next provides [interpolation](http://i18next.com/translate/interpolation/) support, this is a way of defining how the specific key-value pairs in your locale file should be processed.

-Aurelia provides thin wrappers such as the *df (dateFormat)* value converter to hook into this.
+Aurelia provides thin wrappers such as the *df (dateFormat)* value converter for hooking into this.
 But what if we wanted to add our own custom value converters into the mix?

 A very interesting configuration option for i18next's interpolation feature is the [format](http://i18next.com/translate/formatting/) property.

-This provides us with a hook into the processing pipeline of i18next, go ahead and extend your i18n configuration like so:
+This provides us with a hook into the processing pipeline of i18next.
+Go ahead and extend your i18n configuration like so:

 ```javascript
 return instance.setup({